EinInnSol/einharjer-site1/README.md

 # EINHARJER INNOVATIVE SOLUTIONS

-Mission-driven outreach powered by StoryGraph™.
+Outreach powered by data, trust, and StoryGraph™.